Reading time: Just over 3 minutes

 *

 Do you ever experience writing shame?
 How do you deal with it?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Sept.
-30/18 will be put in a draw for a copy of the non-fiction book Enchantment by Guy Kawasaki.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
+We can all learn from each other, so please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to Mariia Kostetska, the winner of this month’s book prize, for a comment on my Aug.
+27/24 blog about the ways we often sabotage our rest ethic.
+(Please send me your email address, Mariia!)
+If you comment on today’s post (or any others) by Sept.
+30/24, I’ll put you in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To leave your own comment, please scroll down to the section directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.
+It’s easy!